markec12345678/castlekingdoms2027/STYLEGUIDE.md

     local isJedi = luke.jedi
     ```

-  - Use subscript notation `[]` when accessing properties with a variable
-    or if using a table as a list.
+  - Use subscript notation `[]` when accessing properties with a variable, or if using a table as a list.

     ```lua
     local luke = {